donhatch/sudokusolve/README.md

     if two digits occur in only two cells in a block (or row or column), then erase everything else in those two cells, making it a naked pair.
-  TODO: "hidden triples", "hidden quads" - https://www.learn-sudoku.com/hidden-triplets.html  analogous to hidden pairs.
+  DONE: "hidden triples", "hidden quads" - https://www.learn-sudoku.com/hidden-triplets.html  analogous to hidden pairs.
     need to go back and review this

   DONE: "omission"/"intersection"/"pointing"/"blocking"/"claiming" https://www.learn-sudoku.com/omission.html
   - when a given digit's occurrances